6061 aluminium alloy: Extrusions

+6061 sheet in the T4 condition can be formed with limited ductility in the cold state.
+For deep draw and complex shapes, and for the avoidance of spring-back, an aluminium hot stamping process (Hot Form Quench) can be used, which forms a blank at an elevated temperature (~ 550 C) in a cooled die, leaving a part in W-temper condition before artificial aging to the T6 full strength state.

 Forgings

 6061 is an alloy that is suitable for hot forging.
 The billet is heated through an induction furnace and forged using a closed die process.
 This particular alloy is suitable for open die forgings.
 Automotive parts, ATV parts, and industrial parts are just some of the uses as a forging.
 Aluminium 6061 can be forged into flat or round bars, rings, blocks, discs and blanks, hollows, and spindles.
 6061 can be forged into special and custom shapes.

 Castings

 6061 is not an alloy that is traditionally cast due to its low silicon content affecting the fluidity in casting.
 It can be suitably cast using a specialized centrifugal casting method.
 Centrifugally cast 6061 is ideal for larger rings and sleeve applications that exceed the limitations of most wrought offerings.